ry16-stern/freestyle/README.md

 	measurementId="Your measurementId"
 	databaseURL="Your databaseURL"

-to launch the app run
+To launch the app run

 `python mfa.py`